zoehuai/zoehuai/README.md

   👩‍💼 I gained industry-standard technical skills from my 3 yrs work, implementing JavaScript, **TypeScript**, **React** and system design.
 In my personal projects, I acquired knowledge of **Node.js**, NoSQL, MongoDB, DynamoDB, **AWS** services, **Docker** and **Kubernetes**.
   <br>

-  ⚽️ Outside of tech, I enjoy soccer games and workouts, I'm a big fan of Barça and Arsenal Football Club, I also make music when I'm feeling bored, feel free to chat if we have the same interests!
+  ⚽️ Outside of tech, I enjoy soccer games and workouts, I'm a big fan of Barça and Arsenal Football Club.
+I also make music when I'm feeling bored, and feel free to chat if we have the same interests!